-Bourdieu’s use of the distinction between conscious and unconscious is revealing.
+Bourdieu’s distinction between conscious and unconscious is revealing.
 We could stop at the suggestion that, because “habitus is not something mental”, it is situated “beyond the conscious/unconscious distinction,” escaping any approach that subjects it to this dichotomy (Bouveresse 1995, p.583).
-But the fact remains that it is well and truly to the sphere of the non-conscious that Bourdieu assigns the play of habitus.
-He explicitly states that it functions “without presupposing a conscious aiming at ends or an express mastery of the operations necessary in order to attain them” (Bourdieu 1990, p.53).
-The justification someone is likely to give of their practice thus becomes supplementary to their real motives, which reside in a habitus that only the sociologist can bring to light.
-It is no accident that a petit-bourgeois is more at ease at a football match than at the preview of a contemporary art exhibition.
+But Bourdieu explicitly assigns habitus’ mechanisms to the sphere of the non-conscious: it functions “without presupposing a conscious aiming at ends or an express mastery of the operations necessary in order to attain them” (Bourdieu 1990 [1980], p.53).
+The justification someone is likely to give of their practice thus becomes supplementary to their real motives, rooted in a habitus which only the sociologist can bring to light via refusing it as expression of domination and alienation.
+It is no accident that a petit bourgeois is more at ease at a football match than a contemporary art exhibition.
 Everyone plays the game without realizing it.

-The only effective reality is that of the habitus, which weaves the truth of action behind the scenes, beneath our illusions.
-Of course, social science must incorporate common sense experiences into its definitions of social phenomena (Bourdieu 1990: 135).
-But it only does this when it has protected itself against everyday preconceptions, which do not influence, but are instead made by, the habitus (Bourdieu and Wacquant 1992, pp.19-46).
-Common sense must always be the object of sociological suspicion, sparking a “critical rupture with its tangible self-evidences, indisputable at first sight, which strongly tend to give to an illusory representation all the appearances of being grounded in reality” (Bourdieu 2000: 181).
+The only effective reality is that of the habitus, which weaves the truth of action beneath our illusions.
+Social science must incorporate common sense experiences into its definitions of social phenomena, but only when it has protected itself against everyday preconceptions produced by the habitus (Bourdieu 1990 [1980]: 135; Bourdieu and Wacquant 1992, pp.19-46).
+Common sense must always be the object of sociological suspicion and rejection, sparking a “critical rupture with its tangible self-evidences, indisputable at first sight, which strongly tend to give to an illusory representation all the appearances of being grounded in reality” (Bourdieu 2000: 181).
 Ordinary consciousness is reified, false consciousness, alienated by the unconscious work of habitus.

 Bourdieu is uncompromising when it comes to the foundation of his epistemology: “the social sciences have to win all that they say against the received ideas that are carried along in ordinary language […].
-To try to disrupt verbal automatisms does not mean artificially creating a distinguished difference that sets the layman at a distance; it means breaking with the social philosophy that is inscribed in spontaneous discourse” (Bourdieu 1993: 20).
+To try to disrupt verbal automatisms does not mean artificially creating a distinguished difference that sets the layman at a distance; it means breaking with the social philosophy that is inscribed in spontaneous discourse” (Bourdieu 1993 [1984]: 20).
 He never recants his faith in a rupture with common sense.
 He reiterates that “rigorous knowledge almost always presupposes a more or less striking rupture (…) with the evidence of accepted belief – usually identified with common sense” (Bourdieu 1999 [1993], p.627).
 Sociology must question “all the preconstructions, all the presuppositions” to which it risks exposing itself, and which are the product of “social agents [who] do not innately possess a science of what they do” and what they are (Bourdieu 1999 [1993], p.627).
 Laypeople’s largely do not notice the tacit rules that govern their practices with complete impunity; produced by a habitus unaware of itself.